jhdouglas21/IST412/README.md

 #3 Taylor Smith - Pecentage of effort: 20%.
 Fixed some minor issues in code: changed starting bet amount to be $5 as 0 was interfering with our spending limit controls.
 Cleaned up some code by getting rid of unnessary tests in main method.

 #4 Nicholas Boyle - Pecentage of effort: 20%.
+Implemented final use case of making sure that spending limit functions properly.
+Implemented changes that showed consistent bank balance across entire platform and updated funds when game is played.
+Fixed issues with blackjack hands being dealt automatically instead of waiting for user to start game.

 #5 Sam Bender - Pecentage of effort: 20%.